 If you don’t pass your second exam within 2 years, you will be required to take both tests again.

-In Florida, it can take as little as 9 months to complete the required hours of cosmetology school training – if you can attend cosmetology school full-time.
+In Florida, it can take as little as 9 months to complete the required hours of cosmetology school training.
 For part-time students, it can take up to 2 years.

 In order to be eligible for endorsement, you must:

 - Hold a valid license from a state whose licensing laws are equal to, or more stringent, than Florida’s.
 A list of the states eligible for endorsement can be found here.

 - Be over the age of 16 and hold a GED or high school diploma

 - Complete an approved 4-hour AIDS/HIV course (a full list of approved providers can be found here)

 - And pay a registration fee of $95

 If you meet the requirements, you will need to complete an application with the Florida Department of Business and Professional Services.

 To do this, you will need to set up an account here, then complete the online application process.